jackiehjm/stx-docs/doc/source/node_management/kubernetes/host_memory_provisioning/allocating-host-memory-using-horizon.rst

 Allocate Host Memory Using Horizon
 ==================================

+.. only:: starlingx

-You can edit the platform, vSwitch, and Application page memory allocations for a |NUMA| node from the Horizon Web interface using the **Memory** tab on the Host Inventory pane.
+    You can edit the platform and Application page memory allocations for a
+    |NUMA| node from the Horizon Web interface using the **Memory** tab on the
+    Host Inventory pane.

+.. only:: partner

+    .. include:: ../../../_includes/avs-note.rest

+    :start-after: introduction-text-begin
+    :end-before: introduction-text-end

 Due to limitations in Kubernetes, only a single huge page size can be used per host.

+.. only:: starlingx

     A node may only allocate huge pages for a single size, either 2MiB or 1GiB.

-Since the vSwitch uses 1GiB huge page by default, the application will typically also use 1GiB huge pages.
-However, the vSwitch page size can be changed to 2MiB, in which case the application would also use 2MiB huge pages.
+.. only:: partner

+    .. include:: ../../../_includes/avs-note.rest

+    :start-after: usage-text-begin
+    :end-before: usage-text-end

 You must also provision one 1GiB huge page per |NUMA| node prior to unlocking a worker or an |AIO| controller.